opencadc/.github/CONTRIBUTING.md

 ### Java Development Guidelines

-Java code is licenced under the Affero GPL version 3 (AGPL-3.0) and each file originally created by CADC staff includes a standard bilingual copyright notice with `(C) Government of Canada ...`.
-Files originally created and contributed should be under the same license and may/should/usually contain their own suitable `(C)` claim; copyright is assumed to be assigned (to GoC) if the standard bilingual notice if included. **TBD**
+Java code is licenced under the Affero GPL version 3 (AGPL-3.0) and each file originally created by CADC staff includes a standard bilingual copyright notice with `(C) Government of Canada ...`; modifications to those files (e.g. bug fixes and minor enhancements) assume copyright assignment to the original holder.
+New modules (libaries or applications) created and contributed should be under the same license and may contain their own suitable `(C)` claim; copyright is assumed to be assigned (to GoC) if the standard bilingual notice is included.
+Copyright policy for new files contributed to existing modules: **TBD**.

 #### Tools
 We currently target Java 11 runtime (should be no problem with later versions); some build files specify minimum source compatibility of `11` and others are still at `1.8` (being updated gradually from downstream modules back to the core libraries).